-• The Commissioner is satisfied that the contravention is of a kind likely to cause substantial distress.
-In this particular case the contravention is likely to cause substantial distress to individuals who know or suspect that their confidential and sensitive personal data has been stolen by an individual who has no right to see that information.
+The Commissioner is satisfied that the contravention is of a kind likely to cause substantial distress.
+Confidential and highly sensitive personal data was lost due to the inappropriate technical and organisational measures taken by the data controller.

+The failure to take appropriate technical and organisational measures has the potential to cause substantial distress to individuals who may know or suspect that their confidential and highly sensitive personal data has been disclosed to a recipient who has no right to see that information.

 Further, they would be justifiably concerned that their data may be further disseminated and possibly misused even if those concerns do not actually materialise.

-If the data is in fact disclosed to untrustworthy third parties then it is likely that the contravention would cause further distress to the data subjects.

-This matter is aggravated by the fact that four of the data subjects were vulnerable children.
+In this context it is important to bear in mind that mathematical of the affected individuals are considered to be vulnerable children.

+Further, the contravention could have prejudiced the court hearing of the child protection case which would have caused substantial distress to the children concerned and to others involved.

-The Commissioner is satisfied that section 55A(3) of the Act applies in that the data controller knew or ought to have known that there was a risk that the contravention would occur, and that such a contravention would be of a kind likely to cause substantial distress, but failed to take reasonable steps to prevent the contravention.
+The Commissioner is satisfied that section 55A (3) of the Act applies in that the data controller knew or ought to have known that there was a risk that the contravention would occur, and that such a contravention would be of a kind likely to cause substantial distress, but failed to take reasonable steps to prevent the contravention.